aws-actions/aws-codebuild-run-build/README.md

 [GitHub Actions job runners][github actions job runners] have 2 x86_64 CPU cores and 7 GB RAM.

-This is plenty for a lot of common activities but some large or complex builds need more resources, and some builds need access to special CPU architectures or hardware.
+This is enough for the most common activities, but some large or complex builds need more resources, and some builds need access to special CPU architectures or hardware.